revilowaldow/BITC/Sessions/2024/06 02 - Session 23.md

 Has my target
 Eylaine still in power, replaced Houndak

-Helviti are an invading for
+Helviti are an invading force for many